 A degree plan should be reviewed with your advisor the first semester of enrollment in the program.
-The degree plan can be found in Self Servie on the Whitworth website.
-Your advisor will train you on how to use this software program.
-The degree plan should be used to help students plan their enrollment and subsequent semesters.
+The degree plan can be found in Self Service via PiratePort.
+Your advisor will train you on how to use these programs.
+The degree plan should be used to help students plan enrollment and subsequent semesters.
 The majority of students complete their degrees in 23 months.
-A slower option is available to students requesting it.
-Students desiring an alternative timeline to graduation should meet with their advisor to develop an individually tailored degree plan.
+A slower option is available to students who request it.
+Students desiring an alternative timeline to graduate should meet with their advisor to develop an individually tailored degree plan.
 Students must complete their degrees in six years or less.